aboutcoders/scheduler-bundle/README.md

 }
 ```

-Please refer to the doctrine documentation if you prefer to use YAML or XML over annotations to configure doctrine.
+Please refer to the [official documentation](http://doctrine-orm.readthedocs.org) of doctrine if you prefer to use YAML or XML over annotations.

-#### Register the schedule manager
+### Step 2: Register the schedule's entity manager

-The next step is to register the entity manager for the newly created schedule entity as a service within the service configuration.
+The next step is to register the entity manager for the newly created Schedule entity as a service within the service configuration.
 The easiest way to do this is by just using the implementation provided with this bundle.
-However you can of course provide your own implementation if you prefer.
+However you can of course provide your own implementation if you prefer to.

-In order to use the implementation provided with this bundle you just need to provide the following service configuration:
+To use the implementation provided with this bundle use the following configuration:

 ```xml
 <service id="acme_schedule_manager" class="Abc\Bundle\SchedulerBundle\Doctrine\ScheduleManager">